5 Visualizing Networks and Why You Shouldn’t

 This approach is an expression of the geometric idea of isometry: we are looking to map the nodes from one metric space (the graph) into another metric space (Euclidean space) in a way that approximately preserves distance.

-To make this actionable, let’s define an optimization objective that measures how far apart the Euclidean distances are from the graph geodesic distances:
+In order to guide our choice of \(\mathbf{X}\), we’ll define an optimization objective that measures the deviation of the Euclidean distances from the graph geodesic distances:

 def energy(X, D):